 Once you’ve built up your savings, the question turns to how you access your pension throughout retirement.

-The remainder of your pension pot will go to your annuity provider when you pass on, unless you’ve chosen a joint-life scheme, where your income will continue to be paid to your partner or spouse until they die.
+The remainder of your pension pot will go to your annuity provider when you pass on unless you’ve chosen a joint-life scheme, where your income will continue to be paid to your partner or spouse until they die.

 Annuities are great for those wanting a regular income throughout retirement, but not if you want to leave something for your children.

-That’s why income drawdown is also a popular option, especially after recent pension freedoms.
+That’s why a pension income drawdown is also a popular option, especially after recent pension freedoms.
 As your pension pot stays invested in the market throughout retirement, you draw money out of your savings to use as income after the age of 55, usually for a charge.

 Pension freedom changes mean investors can now withdraw 25% of their pension pot upfront free from tax.
-After that you can decide how you want to access your savings, which will be taxed in line with income tax rates.
+After that, you can decide how you want to access your savings, which will be taxed in line with income tax rates.

 If you pass away before the age of 75, your pension pot will be inherited tax-free.
-After the age of 75 and your pension will be subject to a 45% inheritance tax if taken as a lump sum, or regular income tax rates if drawn-down gradually.
+After the age of 75 and your pension will be subject to a 45% inheritance tax if taken as a lump sum, or regular income tax rates if drawn down gradually.